-Why Routine Physical Examinations For Women Are Important
+Why Regular Physical Examinations For Women Are Important

-What Can You Expect From Your Routine Physical Exam?
+What Can You Expect From Your Regular Physical Exam?

 Before meeting with your doctor, your basic annual physical exam will start with a nurse.
 The nurse will take your blood pressure and check your body temperature.
 The results will be recorded in your medical file and your doctor will look these over before proceeding with the examination.